School of Philosophy and Economic Science: Administration (UK)

 Any person Enrolled on a Philosophy of Economics course can be invited by the Executive Committee to become an Ordinary Member of the Fellowship.

 In the UK courses are held in nearly 50 towns and cities.

 In 1972 the UK branch of SES purchased the Waterperry Estate in Oxfordshire, including its horticultural business, which it continues to run to generate revenue for the SES.
 In 1986 Nanpantan Hall in Loughborough was bequeathed to the SES, and it also owns Brinscall Hall in Preston, as well as eleven further freehold properties and one long leasehold.
-These include Mandeville Place in London, Belmont House in Stockport, Park House in Glasgow.
+These include Mandeville Place in London, SES owns Belmont House in Stockport and Park House in Glasgow.
 Other properties are in London, Leeds, Croydon, Edinburgh, Guildford and Colchester.
 In 2005, the SES sold one of its mansions, Sarum Chase in Hampstead, for £9.3 million.

 In 2017 the UK charities commission shows the organisation had an income of £5.1m and spending of £4.0m.
 The organisation also has £15.5m of own use assets, £10.0m of long-term investments, and £2.3m of other assets.
 The UK organisation has 9 trustees, 98 employees, 500 volunteers and lists its area of operation as the UK.
 Slightly more than half of the tutors and half the students are female.
 SES has been described as an "exclusively a British organisation".

 Apart from two office staff, all the SES's work is done on a voluntary basis.